beauty

 "Having said that, the science behind modern-day skincare is nothing short of extraordinary.
 Moisturisers available these days are generally manufactured to be more effective and pleasant to use."

 After three weeks of using beef tallow, I was impressed with how soft my skin felt.
-However, I'd be lying if I didn't say I have plenty of other moisturisers that do the job just as well — if not, better.
+However, I'd be lying if I didn't say I have plenty of other moisturisers that do the job just as well — if not better.

 ADVERTISEMENT

-La Roche Posay Cicaplast Baume, $22.95.
+La Roche Posay Cicaplast Baume, from $24.95.

 La Roche PosayCicaplast Baume.
 Image: Supplied.